-(This single signature copy is to be signed by the student and retained by the college.)
+(This single signature copy for the Nursing Student Handbook is to be signed by the student and retained by the college.
+In addition, the student will need to review and sign the pages located in the Healthcare Student Manual.)

-This Handbook prescribes standards of conduct for students enrolled in the Maricopa Nursing Program.
-The standards are in addition to those prescribed for students under Maricopa Community Colleges policies and administrative regulations.
+This Handbook prescribes standards of conduct for students enrolled in the MaricopaNursing Program.
+The standards are in addition to those prescribed for students under Maricopa Community Colleges policies and administrative regulations and the Healthcare Student Manual.
 Violation of any such standard may serve as grounds for program dismissal, suspension, or other discipline.

 Every student is expected to know and comply with all current policies, rules, and regulations as printed in the college catalog, class schedule, and the student handbook.
-Copies are available at many sites throughout the college.
+Copies are available at many sites throughout the college and online.

-Your signature (or e-signature) indicates that you received a copy or link to MaricopaNursing Student Handbook and that you have read and understand the information found on the forms listed below in the MaricopaNursing Student Handbook.
-Your signature also indicates that you understand that information about general college policies is in the college General Catalog & Student Handbook, and that information specific to each course can be found in the course syllabus.
+Your signature (or e-signature) indicates that you received a copy or link to both the MaricopaNursing Student Handbook and the Healthcare Student Manual and you have read and understand the information on all documents.
+Your signature indicates that you understand that information about general college policies is in the college General Catalog & Student Handbook, and that information specific to each course can be found in the course syllabus.

-In addition, your signature below indicates your acknowledgement that both the background check and urine drug screening test status will be provided to the Program Director or designee as soon as they become available.
+In addition, your signature below indicates your acknowledgement that both the background check and urine drug screening test status will be provided to the Program Director or designee as when available.

-I have read and understand the information in the following: Nursing Student Handbook, Release of Information, General Education Course Requirements, Essential Information for Nursing Students, Voluntary Assumption of Risk and Release of Liability, Student Confidentiality Agreement, Acknowledgement of Criminal Background Check Requirements, Talent Release Form.
+I have read and understand the information in the following: Nursing Student Handbook, General Education Course Requirements, Essential Information for Nursing Students, Voluntary Assumption of Risk and Release of Liability, and the Talent Release Form.
+Additional forms may be required and may be added to this handbook as needed.

-Printed Name:
+Printed Name: Date:

 Program Location:

 Signature: